 Let’s explore a few examples:

 If you’re able to be out and about, aim to get 10,000 steps per day.
-Walking serves as a great way to clear your head, manage stress, and keep fat gain to a minimum.
+Walking for at least 30 minutes serves as a great way to clear your head, manage stress, and keep fat gain to a minimum.

 This may not sound like a big deal, but getting around 10,000 steps per day may burn as many as 500 calories.
 Taken over the week, that’s 3500 calories, or the same number of calories in a pound of fat.

-Walk in the morning.
-Walk while doing meetings on the phone.
-Walk after meals.
-Walk while you listen to podcasts.
+Walk in the morning, while doing meetings on the phone, after meals, or while you listen to podcasts.
 Walking time doesn’t need to be dead time.

 Bonus: When you go for your walks, press your tongue against the roof of your mouth and breathe through your nose.
 Nasal breathing has a ton of benefits including: